SaleemaDe/first-day-repo/README.md

-# first-day-repo
+For the first-day-repo
-to do on the first day
+This is my addition for the first day
+I am working decently well with this!